 At the Johannes Gutenberg University in Mainz, Germany, Dr. Achenbach earned a Diploma in Physics and a Ph.D. in Nuclear Physics.
 In 1987, he joined Daimler AG’s passenger car division as a System Engineer in Advanced Development.

-As senior vice president of production, quality and specialty vehicles, Jeff Allen oversees the company’s manufacturing network, Freightliner Custom Chassis Corporation, and Thomas Built Buses.
+As senior vice president, operations and specialty vehicles, Jeff Allen oversees the company’s manufacturing network, Freightliner Custom Chassis Corporation, and Thomas Built Buses.
 Allen’s expertise at Daimler Trucks encompasses over 20 years of leadership and operational responsibility.

 Previously, as vice president of operations at Detroit Diesel Corporation (DDC) in Redford, Michigan, Allen led all facets of the Detroit operation, including management of Detroit’s Powertrain Headquarters in Michigan and Detroit’s Axle Plant in Saltillo, Mexico.
 He has also served as vice president of operations for Thomas Built Buses in High Point, North Carolina, and as director of assembly in Detroit.
 He started his career at DDC in 1992 working as a business unit manager before accepting an assignment in Brazil with Detroit Diesel Motores do Brazil in 1997.